flexflow/FlexFlow/lib/runtime/src/ops/README.md

 ## Register Task

 For the backing to use the operator, the operator needs to register its tasks with the backing.
-Generally, three tasks need to be registered, using register_task.
+Generally, three tasks need to be registered using register_task.

 The three tasks are as follows: